Superpavan/ogmen/README.md

 # ogmen robotics
-## Topic assignment
+#  assignment
-# Project Title
+# Bot Description & Bot World

-**Bot Description & Bot World**: A simulation and visualization setup for the two-wheeled robot in ROS 2, integrating URDF and Gazebo with visualization tools like RViz.
+Bot Description & Bot World: A simulation and visualization setup for the two-wheeled robot in ROS 2, integrating URDF and Gazebo with visualization tools like RViz.

 This repository contains a URDF (Unified Robot Description Format) model of a mobile robot with a rectangular box body, two wheels (left and right), and a caster wheel.
 The robot is designed for simulation in ROS 2 and Gazebo, and it's a simple example for testing basic mobility and sensor setups.